 |Q||Math, Science, Computer Science||5|

 |Z||Bibliography, Printing, Publishing||5|

 Reference Books: Books such as dictionaries, encyclopedias, gazetteers, yearbooks, directories, concordances, indexes, bibliographies, handbooks, and atlases are compiled to supply definite pieces of information of varying extent and are intended to be referred to rather than read through.
 Most of the reference books are located on floor 2 in the reference stacks, at the reference desk, or in the reading room area.

 Reserve Books and Material: Reserve materials include library books, textbooks, instructors' personal copies of books, assigned readings, samples of past exams, and some heavily-used reference books.
 Reserve books and material may, in general, be used only in the library, although some material may be checked out overnight.
 You must determine the call number of the reserved book or material from the library catalog before you request it at the reserve desk on floor 2.
 For assistance in using course reserves, ask at the reference desk.

 Archives and Special Collections: The archives include books about Baruch College and Bernard M. Baruch, as well as documents issued by Baruch College and the City University.
 Archival material can only be used on site in the Baruch Archives, located on floor 5.
-Honors theses and Ph.D. dissertations by Baruch students are shelved in the conference room and may be retrieved when the archives are open or (with 24 hours notice) by inquiring at the reference desk.
+Print copies of undergraduate honors theses and Ph.D. dissertations by Baruch students are shelved in the conference room and may be retrieved on weekdays by inquiring at the reference desk.
 There are circulating copies of some dissertations (see library catalog).